Supported Housing for Individuals with Mental Illness

 Full partnership, respectful communication, autonomy, choice and stable, decent and flexible housing are the cornerstones of this approach.

-Housing supports within the local community are far more effective and efficient than institutionalization or congregate style housing for most.
-Community support options provide persons living with mental illness the possibility of choice and the ability to exercise these choices — thereby creating as independent a lifestyle as practical, building self-confidence, empowerment and ontological security — in turn reduces the negative impacts of mental illness on the individual, family, friends and the community as a whole.
-The first building block for community based support is secure housing.
+Housing supports within the local community are far more effective and efficient than institutionalization or congregate-style housing for most.
+Community support options provide persons living with mental illness the possibility of choice and the ability to exercise these choices thereby creating as independent a lifestyle as practical, building self-confidence, empowerment and ontological security.
+This, in turn, reduces the negative impacts of mental illness on the individual, family, friends and the community as a whole.
+The first building block for community-based support is secure housing.

 The SHIMI model follows the practice of integrating small numbers of apartments seamlessly and unobtrusively into the community.
 The housing is secure both in the physical sense and in the financial sense: